zko-jin/skerry/README.md

 ### The Asterisk (`*`) Expansion

-When you put `*OtherFnError` in your return array tt pulls all variants from `OtherFnError` into your current function's list.
+When you put `*OtherFnError` in your return array it pulls all variants from `OtherFnError` into your current function's list.

 * **Deduplication**: Variants are deduplicated automatically.
 If `ErrA` is added manually